Nebraska State Championships - HobbyTown USA South Pointe - Sat Dec 5th.

 1. Each deck can only have one creature type and each deck must have a minimum of 1/3 creature cards at all times even after sideboarding.
 Each sideboard can have 15 cards including more of the same creatures.
 However if you sideboard out a creature card you must replace it with a creature card from your sideboard in order to maintain 1/3 creature cards in your deck at all times.

 2. Whether a card is the appropriate creature type is defined by what follows the word Creature under the illustration.
 Examples of Zombie creature cards are Scathe Zombies, Pyre Zombie, or Crypt Creeper because they all say Creature - Zombie.
 Crypt Creeper is a Zombie even though it doesn't say so in the card title, Crypt Creeper.
 Other examples of Zombie cards are Llanawar Dead.
 They are a Zombie Elf so they could be used in either a Zombie deck or an Elf deck.
 Creatures that are listed as both types can be used in any deck that has that creature type as its creature.
+For instance if all creatures are Zombie Elf's that is a defining creature type and so all creatures must be of that combination.
+Of course if they all are Zombie Elf creatures you could play a creature that is a Zombie Elf Wizard for example because it is a Zombie Elf despite the fact it is actually three creature types.

 4. Most creatures that previously stated that they count as a creature type has been changed to be that creature type.
 Sliver Queen used to say on the card that Sliver Queen counts as a Sliver.
 However it has now been reworded as Legendary Creature – Sliver.
 So you could use Sliver Queen in your deck as 1 of creatures required.